-As a result of the Danish government’s recent decision to impose a lockdown on Denmark in order to slow down the spreading of the COVID-19 virus, European Film College is closed until April 14th.
+As a result of the Danish government’s recent decision to impose a lockdown on Denmark in order to slow down the spreading of the COVID-19 virus, European Film College is closed until further notice.

-After orders by the Danish government, all Danish folk high schools are currently closed due to the COVID-19 pandemic.
-This means that students at European Film College have gone home.
-Students were asked to inform the office about where they were going and how.
+After orders from the Danish government, all Danish folk high schools are currently closed due to the COVID-19 pandemic.
+This means that students at the 2019-20 programme have gone home.

 Extreme measures necessary

-By mid March, Denmark was suddenly the country in Europe with the most rapid spread of the COVID-19 virus, and this is why the Danish government is taking extreme measures.
+By mid March 2020, Denmark was suddenly the country in Europe with the most rapid spread of the COVID-19 virus, and this is why the Danish government has been taking extreme measures.
 The hope is that this will slow down the virus in a way that enables the Danish health care system to keep up and be able to support the people who will need intensive care.

 If you have any questions regarding the current situation at European Film College, please don’t hesitate to contact us.
-Our phones will be closed until April 14th, but you can contact us via email.
+Our phones will be closed until further notice, but you can contact us via email.